-Our Collections are composed of photographs, negatives, slides, postcards, artists’ renderings, scrapbooks, books, periodicals, business records, blueprints and architectural drawings, supplier and trade catalogs, architectural artifacts, theatre furnishings, ushers’ uniforms, and numerous other items relating to theatre buildings and their cultural and social history.
+Composed of photographs, negatives, slides, postcards, artists’ renderings, scrapbooks, books, periodicals, business records, blueprints and architectural drawings, supplier and trade catalogs, architectural artifacts, theatre furnishings, ushers’ uniforms, and numerous other items our collections relating to theatre buildings and their cultural and social history.

 THS welcomes those who seek to do on-site research within our Collections at the Willis & Shirley Johnson and Classic Cinemas Research & Education Center.
 However, all on-site research is by prior appointment only.

 Please note the Willis & Shirley Johnson and Classic Cinemas Research & Education Center is not currently handicap accessible.

 Fees are charged for reproduction and usage of findings from our collections including images, original artwork and the like.
 These fees support ongoing preservation and collection management.